“Since I can remember there have been three unwavering traits that have defined who I am……”

 Leif’s approach to research and writing is guided by her wildly, voraciously (and sometimes annoyingly) curious nature.
 She is deeply passionate about people, animals, and nature and loves to observe and better understand everything.

-From the time I was young these three characteristics have guided the majority of my pursuits.
-For me, there is a profound beauty in seeking out information, understanding intricate or complex patterns, and finding a way to clearly articulate all of this using approachable language that embraces thoughts, feelings, emotions, and facts.
+From the time Leif was young these characteristics have guided the majority of her pursuits.
+For Leif, there is a profound beauty in seeking out information, understanding intricate or complex patterns, and finding a way to clearly articulate all of this using approachable language that embraces thoughts, feelings, emotions, and facts.

-Although I knew nothing of the Grounded Theory research method at the time, I quickly recognized that my research journeys would be defined not by investigating a “problem” or proposing a hypothesis, but rather by collecting the stories of the people I met and learning something unexpected from their experiences and wisdom.
+Leif is a self-taught researcher.
+But over the years she has developed a method for research that looks a lot like the Grounded Theory method.
+Her research journeys have been defined not by investigating a “problem” or proposing a hypothesis, but rather driven by the stories of the people she meets, and her own passion for learning something unexpected from their experiences and wisdom.